anang2727/anang2727/README.md

 # Hallo👋

-Anang Kurniawan, a dedicated Informatics student 🎓👨‍💻, diving headfirst into the realm of web development 🌐.
+My name is Anang Kurniawan, a dedicated Informatics student 🎓👨‍💻, diving headfirst into the realm of web development 🌐.
 With a profound interest in technology, I'm committed to delving deeper into web design and development to craft engaging and functional online experiences.
 Armed with a mix of programming know-how and creativity, I'm dedicated to bringing forth innovative solutions that tackle challenges and add value in the digital world 💡✨.

 ### Connect with Me: